mvdan/pastecat/README.md

 ## Paste.cat

 A very simple and self-hosted pastebin service written in Go.
+Stores zlib-compressed pastes in a filesystem hierarchy.

+Designed to remove pastes after a certain period of time.
+Upon restart, file modify times will be used to try to recover the removal time of each paste.

+#### Build

+	go build

+#### Run

+Default options:

+	./paste

+Custom options:

+	./paste -u http://my.site -l hostname:80 -d /tmp/paste -t 1h -s 2M

+It will stay in the foreground and log paste activity and errors.